Discussions is here to help you further immerse your learners into the learning experience. Here's everything you need to know.

 - If you would like to view all discussion forums from different courses, click 'View all courses' and this will bring you to the page in Step 2.

 When learners open a course, they can see all the lesson types the admin has added (discussion, assignment, or lesson).
 Learners can also see icons and text that distinguish the lesson types, as well as the title and discussion prompt.

 Learners can click into the discussion and it will direct learners to the discussion forum.
 Learners can see all the existing posts in a discussion depending on how the admin has configured the visibility.

 If the discussion has been set as mandatory:

-Once the learner clicks into the discussion, there will be two status’ a learner: 'Complete' and 'Incomplete'.
+Once the learner clicks into the discussion, there will be two statuses’ a learner: 'Complete' and 'Incomplete'.
 Learners can click the status icon which will lead to a pop-up message that shows them the requirement to complete this discussion.
-After viewing the requirement, learner can click “ok” to close the message.
+After viewing the requirement, the learner can click “OK” to close the message.

-If the discussion has been set as option:
+If the discussion has been set as an option:

 The learners will not see a status button.